Police delayed law after getting Hancock’s Covid legislation with minutes to go

 “I had a conversation and was very clear with the home secretary at the time (Dame Priti) that we would not be enforcing that regulation on that day and it was going to take us probably … 24/36 hours to actually get to a place where I was confident police officers out there knew what they needed to do.”

-More problems would arise at 7am the following morning when ministers were “spinning round” the television and radio studios would be talking about this, he said.
+More problems would arise at 7am the following morning when ministers were “spinning round” the television and radio studios talking about this, he said.

 Mr Hewitt said politicians would on “many occasions” go on to “throw a whole degree of confusion out” by mixing up regulation and laws, so he would have to correct the record.